timriffe/covid_age/README.md

 ## COVID-19 cases, deaths, and tests by age and sex

 This project is currently in development, stay tuned for documentation.
 You can get preliminary output in 5 and 10-year age groups in the `/Data` folder.
-This contains columns for `Cases`, `Deaths`, and `Tests` (presently only available by age for Denmark).
-There are more populations availale in the unharmonized input database (`inputDB.csv`) because they may be awaiting additional inputs needed to harmonize age groups.
+This contains columns for `Cases`, `Deaths`, and `Tests`.
+There may be more populations availale in the unharmonized input database (`inputDB.csv`), because some are awaiting corrections or additional inputs .

 ## Data availability
 You can get the data by downloading the `csv` files in the `Data/` folder of this repository, or from the `OSF` site that we mirror to: [https://osf.io/mpwjq/](https://osf.io/mpwjq/).